 The EU's Migration Crisis and its effects on Social Work with Migrants in the Czech Republic

-The presented paper aims to discus effects of the EU´s migration crisis on social work with migrants.
-Author´s goal is to understand how social workers construct their practice in the age of migration crisis and how these constructions effect their actions in the system of migrant integration.
-Above mentioned understanding could uncover serious organizational and ideological problems in the Czech system of migrant integration.
+The presented paper aims to discuss the effects of the EU´s migration crisis on social work with migrants.
+The author´s goal is to understand how social workers construct their practice in the age of the migration crisis and how these constructions effect their actions in the system of migrant integration.
+The above mentioned understanding could uncover serious organizational and ideological problems in the Czech system of migrant integration.

 The Czech Republic is affected by the EU´s migration crisis fractionally (CSO 2017).
-It is predominantly known that the Czech Republic has one of the most closed migrant´s policy of the EU member states (MIPEX 2015).
+It is predominantly known that the Czech Republic has one of the most closed migrant´s policy of all EU member states (MIPEX 2015).
 The Czech integration regime is highly closed in the similar way (Papadopoulos 2011).
-Migrants don´t flow to the Czech Republic by hundreds and thousands.
-Nevertheless the Czech society is mainly influenced by various discourses which construct miscellaneous effects of migration crisis and shape actions of diverse inhabitants´ groups.
-These dynamics reconstitute public interest (particularly political and media interest).
-Agencies which mission is to support integration of migrants to the Czech society attract public concern.
-Increased political and media interest cause pressure on the agencies and their specialized workers in the daily direct work with migrants.
-Social workers are important part of these professionals.
-After outbreak of the EU´s migration crisis, the social work with migrants is under rising public, political and media pressure in the Czech Republic.
+Migrants don´t flow to the Czech Republic in their hundreds and thousands.
+Nevertheless, the Czech society is mainly influenced by various discourses which construct miscellaneous effects of the migration crisis and shape the actions of diverse inhabitant groups.
+These dynamics reconstitute public interest (particularly political and media interest) and agencies whose mission it is to support the integration of migrants in Czech society attract public concern.
+Increased political and media interest causes pressure on the agencies and their specialized workers in their daily direct work with migrants.
+Social workers are an important part of these professionals.
+After the outbreak of the EU´s migration crisis, the social work with migrants is under rising public, political and media pressure in the Czech Republic.

-The presented paper is focused to answer the question “How social workers construct their practice with migrants in the age of migration crisis in the Czech Republic?”
+The presented paper is focused to answer the question “How do social workers construct their practice with migrants in the age of the migration crisis in the Czech Republic?”

-The nature of research question determines research strategy.
+The nature of research the question determines the research strategy.
 The strategy of understanding known as a qualitative research was chosen.
-Combination of critical discourse psychology (Wetherell 1998, Edley 2001, Willing 2013) and foucauldian research (Parker 1992, Gill 2000, Willing 2013) became a research method which uses interpretative repertoires, discourses and subject positions as basic analytical tools.
+A combination of critical discourse psychology (Wetherell 1998, Edley 2001, Willing 2013) and Foucauldian research (Parker 1992, Gill 2000, Willing 2013) became the research method which uses interpretative repertoires, discourses and subject positions as basic analytical tools.
 Interpretative repertoires are flexible discursive resources.
-During social interactions, particular actors achieve their current communicative goals via those discursive recourses.
+During social interactions, particular actors achieve their communicative goals via those discursive recourses.
 Discourses are more constant than interpretative repertoires.
 According to Parker (1992) we understand discourse as a system of statements which construct an object and array of subject positions.
 Davies and Harré (1990) describe subject position as one position in the discourse.
-Within social interactions the person reflexively locates himself and others to the constructed reality.
+Within social interactions, the person reflexively locates himself and others within the constructed reality.
 Every subject position “incorporates both a conceptual repertoire and a location for persons within the structure of rights for those that use that repertoire.
-Once having taken up a particular position as one's own, a person inevitably sees the world from the vantage point of that position and in terms of the particular images, metaphors, story lines and concepts which are made relevant within the particular discursive practice in which they are positioned.”
-(Davies and Harré, 1990:46.)
+Once having taken up a particular position as one's own, a person inevitably sees the world from the vantage point of that position and in terms of the particular images, metaphors, story lines and concepts which are made relevant within the particular discursive practice in which they are positioned” (Davies and Harré, 1990:46).
 Edley (2001) points out that subject positions can be defined as a location within a conversation.

-According to the research question and the chosen method we are going to:
+In order to address the research question using the chosen methods, we will:

 Search for the different ways in which the “work with migrants” is constructed.